aspose-total/Aspose.Total-Products/total/en/android-java/conversion/wordml-to-xltm/_index.md

 </div></div>
 </div></div>

-{{% blocks/products/pf/feature-page-section  h2="Remove Unused Information from a WORDML Document in Android via Java" %}}
+{{% blocks/products/pf/feature-page-section  h2="Remove Unused Information from a WORDML Document in Android Apps" %}}
 Before converting WORDML to XLTM, you can remove unused information from WORDML Document via [Aspose.Words for Android via Java](https://products.aspose.com/words/android-java/).
 Sometimes you may need to remove unused or duplicate information to reduce the size of the output document and processing time.
 The [CleanupOptions](https://reference.aspose.com/words/java/com.aspose.words/CleanupOptions) class allows you to specify options for document cleaning.
 To remove duplicate styles or just unused styles or lists from the document, you can use the [Cleanup](https://reference.aspose.com/words/java/com.aspose.words/Document#cleanup()) method.
 You can use the [UnusedStyles](https://reference.aspose.com/words/java/com.aspose.words/cleanupoptions#UnusedStyles) and [UnusedBuiltinStyles](https://reference.aspose.com/words/java/com.aspose.words/cleanupoptions#UnusedBuiltinStyles) properties to detect and remove styles that are marked as “unused”.
 {{% blocks/products/pf/feature-page-code %}}
 {{< gist "aspose-com-gists" "519819eaf54003f5ba524be783483c1e" "remove-unused-information-from-word-document.java" >}}
 {{% /blocks/products/pf/feature-page-code  %}}
 {{% /blocks/products/pf/feature-page-section %}}

-{{% blocks/products/pf/feature-page-section  h2="Save XLTM File to Stream in Android via Java" %}}
+{{% blocks/products/pf/feature-page-section  h2="Save XLTM File to Stream in Android Apps" %}}
 After converting WORDML to XLTM, [Aspose.Cells for Android via Java](https://products.aspose.com/cells/android-java/) enables you to save your document to stream.
 If you need to save files to a Stream then you should create a FileOutputStream object and then [save](https://reference.aspose.com/cells/java/com.aspose.cells/workbook#save(java.io.OutputStream,%20com.aspose.cells.SaveOptions)) the file to that Stream object by calling the save method of [Workbook](https://reference.aspose.com/cells/java/com.aspose.cells/Workbook) object.
 {{% blocks/products/pf/feature-page-code %}}
 {{< gist "aspose-com-gists" "519819eaf54003f5ba524be783483c1e" "save-excel-to-stream.java" >}}